Brite Advisors Pty Ltd

 The total amount of each Beneficiary’s pension withdrawals received after 13 December 2023 (if applicable) will then be deducted from that Beneficiary’s distribution.

-The Receivers will write to individual Beneficiaries separately to advise which category or categories of Beneficiary you fall into, as set out in Appendix A of the Explanatory Memorandum.
+The Receivers wrote to individual Beneficiaries separately to advise which category or categories of Beneficiary you fell into, as set out in Appendix A of the Explanatory Memorandum.

 How will I receive my distribution?